Disrupt or be disrupted: Digital readiness in wholesale

 The future of the world is ‘digital’ so, simply put, so is the future of wholesale.
 The experience wholesalers have, as they begin this journey, wholly depends on their approach to it.

-Salmon's report, ‘British Business in the Digital Age’, explores the current and future state of digital commerce in Britain across five key sectors, including retail grocery, retail non-grocery, retail luxury, manufacturing and wholesale.
+Salmon's, a Wunderman Commerce Company, report, ‘British Business in the Digital Age’, explores the current and future state of digital commerce in Britain across five key sectors, including retail grocery, retail non-grocery, retail luxury, manufacturing and wholesale.